 How Do You Know If You Have a Premises Liability Claim in Philadelphia?

-If a appears on the property, the owner must remedy the problem and provide adequate warning to visitors until it can be fixed.
+If a hazard appears on the property, the owner must remedy the problem and provide adequate warning to visitors until it can be fixed.
 Failure to do so can result in a premises liability lawsuit.
-A premises liability lawsuit can stem from all kinds of injuries that occur on someone else’s property, from a to an animal attack or toxic exposure.
+A premises liability lawsuit can stem from all kinds of injuries that occur on someone else’s property, from a slip and fall to an animal attack or toxic exposure.

 Regardless of what type of injury you suffered, you will need to prove the following elements in order to bring a successful claim:

-Duty: You will need to prove that the property owner owed you a .
+- Duty: You will need to prove that the property owner owed you a duty of care.
 The duty that a property owner owes to another person depends on that person’s status as a visitor.
-Under the law, there are three types of visitors: invitees, licensees, and trespassers.
-Trespassers are the only class of visitor to whom property owners do not owe a duty, except to refrain from intentionally inflicting injury.
-As long as you were on the property lawfully, the owner owes you a reasonable duty of care.

-: Finally, you will need to prove that the injury resulted in damages.
-Damages can include economic losses like medical bills and lost wages as well as non-economic losses like emotional distress, PTSD, and altered .
+- Damages: Finally, you will need to prove that the injury resulted in damages.
+Damages can include economic losses like medical bills and lost wages, as well as non-economic losses like emotional distress, PTSD, and altered quality of life.

-woman slipping and falling on leavesSlip and fall accidents account for over 8 million emergency room visits yearly.
-They can happen at private homes, rental properties, or public places, often caused by wet floors, icy sidewalks, poorly maintained parking lots, or damaged staircases.
+Wet floors, icy pavement, poorly maintained parking lots, and damaged staircases are common culprits.
 These accidents can result in broken bones, spinal injuries, or traumatic brain injuries.
 Getting compensation after a fall on someone’s property can be difficult, so it’s wise to speak with an experienced Philadelphia slip and fall lawyer at Munley Law to protect your rights.

 The Philadelphia premises liability attorneys at Munley Law also handle: